BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 features instead of writing maintainable code, just to get the content for the video out on time.

-YouTube's algorithm hates technical niche content.
+YouTube's algorithm disfavors technical niche content.
 A video about how I quit my life as a vegan butcher to become a C++ programmer would get way more views than a video on how to implement the Sutherland-Hodgman algorithm.